$21.9 BillionThe market capitalization is the market value of the company. It is the sum of the value of all outstanding shares.

 Willis Towers Watson is a leading global advisory, broking and solutions company that designs and delivers solutions that manage risk, optimize benefits, cultivate talent and expand the power of capital to protect and strengthen institutions and individuals.
 Willis Towers Watson has 45,000 employees serving clients in more than 140 countries and markets.

-Global re/insurance broker Arthur J. Gallagher & Co. has completed its previously announced acquisition of the treaty reinsurance operations of rival Willis ...Reinsurance News, 8 months ago
+Global re/insurance broker Arthur J. Gallagher & Co. has completed its previously announced acquisition of the treaty reinsurance operations of rival Willis ...Reinsurance News, almost 2 years ago

 Analysts expect Willis Towers Watson Public Limited (NASDAQ:WLTW) to announce $2.80 billion in sales for the current quarter, Zacks reports.
-Five analysts ha...Dakota Financial News, 8 months ago
+Five analysts ha...Dakota Financial News, almost 2 years ago

-Willis Towers Watson partners up with software provider CodeEast Insurance BusinessInsurance Business UK, 9 months ago
+Willis Towers Watson partners up with software provider CodeEast Insurance BusinessInsurance Business UK, almost 2 years ago

-Reliant Investment Management LLC bought a new stake in shares of Willis Towers Watson Public Limited (NASDAQ:WLTW) in the third quarter, according to its mo...Dakota Financial News, 9 months ago
+Reliant Investment Management LLC bought a new stake in shares of Willis Towers Watson Public Limited (NASDAQ:WLTW) in the third quarter, according to its mo...Dakota Financial News, almost 2 years ago